wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-2fa-server-with-kotlin-and-ktor.md

 }
 ```

-Define `VerifyCodeResponse` class that will be serialized to JSON and returned to the API client.
+Define a `VerifyCodeResponse` class that will be serialized to JSON and returned to the API client.
 Add the following code at the end of `Application.kt` file:

 ```kotlin
 @Serializable
 data class VerifyCodeResponse(val status: String)
 ```

-Ater all modifications `Application.kt` file should look like this:
+After all the modifications, `Application.kt` file should look like this:

 ```kotlin
 package com.example